Baron Saye and Sele: History

 The title then passed to John's sister Elizabeth, 16.
 She married Sir John de Falvesle, 1st Lord Falvesley.
 After his death she married secondly Sir William Heron, who sat in Parliament as Lord Say by right of his wife.
 She died in 1399 without heirs, after which the barony became abeyant among her three aunts.
 Idonea was married to John de Clinton, 3rd Lord de Clinton; Joan married Sir William Fiennes (died 1359); and Elizabeth married Sir Thomas de Aldoun.

 Of the three, only Joan had male issue.
 Her second but eldest surviving son Sir William Fiennes (died 1403) was the father of Sir Roger Fiennes, MP for Sussex and Treasurer of the Household.
 With the spoils of the Hundred Years' War, Sir Roger built Herstmonceux Castle.
 His elder son Sir Richard Fiennes was called to Parliament as 7th Lord Dacre in right of his wife, Joan Dacre, 7th Baroness Dacre.

-The Barony of Saye and Sele is thought to have been created by letters patent in 1447 for Sir Roger's second son, James Fiennes, for his services in the Hundred Years' War.
+The Barony of Saye and Sele is thought to have been created by letters patent in 1447 for William’s second son, James Fiennes, for his services in the Hundred Years' War.
 The patent creating the original barony was lost, so it was assumed that the barony was created by writ, meaning that it could descend to heirs-general, and not only heirs-male.

 However, several authorities, including Burke's Peerage, agree that the assumption was erroneous, and that the original creation was by letters patent, and thus identify the initial holder as Lordship of Saye and Sele.

 His son, the second baron, was summoned to Parliament but killed at the Battle of Barnet in 1471.
 His son, the de jure third Baron, was known as Lord Saye and Sele but was never summoned to Parliament.
 The peerage is therefore considered to have become dormant (unclaimed) on the death of the second Baron.
 His great-great-great-grandson, Richard Fiennes, the de jure seventh baron, claimed the title in 1573.
 For years, he remained unsuccessful, but in 1603 James I granted him letters patent confirming his right to the title.
 The patent confirmed that the barony created in 1447 belonged to Richard Fiennes, but on the condition that, for the purposes of precedence or seniority, it would be considered as having been created in 1603, and also provided that no future Baron Saye and Sele would assert the precedence of 1447.
 The patent, furthermore, allowed the title to pass to heirs-general, based on the erroneous assumption that the barony was created by writ.